lpdcalves/dataquest-storytelling-exchangerates/README.md

 On top of that, I used common clean code, documentation and code-safety techniques to ensure my code was as close to a production ready code as I could get it.

-Below, are some graphs generated troughout the code:
+Below we have some graphs generated troughout the code:

 #### Euro to Dollar Exchange Rate